Multiple Myeloma Survival Rates and Life Expectancy by Hospital and Specialist

 Southern Region

 Mayo, Scottsdale, AZ - A multicenter study of CyBorD or treatment plan that consists of Cyclophophamide, Bortezomib, and dex, with a 3 year survival of 88% vs. the SEER data of 55.6%.
-So you would be 3.7 times more likely to survive in this trial than in the average SEER facility.
+So you would be 3.7 times more likely to die at the average SEER facility than if you participated in this trial.
 An estimate for the survival of those that transplanted and those that did not is 95% transplant and 75% for non transplant.
 The link is as follows: http://www.myelomabeacon.com/news/2011/12/06/initial-treatment-with-cyclophosphamide-velcade-bortezomib-and-dexamethasone-cybord-compares-favorably-in-terms-of-response-rates-and-side-effects/

 UAMS(Dr. Bart Barlogie) Little Rock, AR - A study called TT3 of VTD-PACE with dual transplant and maintenance has a 5 year survival or 78% vs. the SEER data of 40.9%.
-Under this myeloma treatment protocol your prognosis is 2.7 times better under his care than the average SEER facility.
-The specifics of this trial are in the attached article: http://jco.ascopubs.org/content/28/7/1209.full
+You are 2.7 times more likely to die under the care of the average SEER facility rather than if you participated in this myeloma treatment protocol The specifics of this trial are in the attached article: http://jco.ascopubs.org/content/28/7/1209.full

 UAMS(Dr. Bart Barlogie) Little Rock, AR - A study called TT3 of VTD-PACE with dual transplant and maintenance has a 5 year survival or 78% vs. the SEER data of 40.9%.
-Under this myeloma treatment protocol your prognosis is 2.7 times better under his care than the average SEER facility.
-The specifics of this trial are in the attached article: http://jco.ascopubs.org/content/28/7/1209.full
+You are 2.7 times more likely to die under the care of the average SEER facility rather than if you participated in this myeloma treatment protocol The specifics of this trial are in the attached article: http://jco.ascopubs.org/content/28/7/1209.full

 Western Region